photo by Norbert Hartyányi

 Layering plays a central role in her practice—not only as a visual technique but as a metaphor for how identity is formed.
 Just as her paintings are built from multiple layers, so too are we shaped by overlapping experiences, memories, and emotions.

 Minaa Art is her way of translating the unseen into the visible.
-It is a practice of reflection, resilience, and release—where each canvas becomes a record of becoming.
+It is a practice of reflection, resilience, and release.

 B.1981 Accra, Ghana